open/close all folders

 - Sympathetic P.O.V.: In Dreamfall, playing as him allows the Azadi Empire to display some shades of gray, and helps April's goals seem considerably less sympathetic than they would have if she'd been the sole protagonist.
 One of the best moments of the game occurs when the two have a conversation and player control keeps shifting from one to the other, showing the range of his/her dialogue options and allowing the player to steer the character's opinion of the other.

-- Trademark Favorite Food: Yams.
+- Trademark Favorite Food: He loves Yams.

 Voiced by: Patrick FitzsymonsZoë's father.